genexuslabs/mqtt-external-object/README.md

 First import the [MQTT_EXO.xpz](./xpz/MQTT_EXO.xpz) provided in this repository.
 This will import 3 different External Objects and a Domain.

 You also need to include to the Knowledge Base the files provided in the [latest release](https://github.com/genexuslabs/mqtt-external-object/releases) of this repository.
-Unzip the [MQTTLib.zip](https://github.com/genexuslabs/mqtt-external-object/releases/latest/download/MQTTLib.zip) file and add the three contained files (BouncyCastle.Crypto.dll, MQTTLib.dll and MQTTnet.dll ) into your Knowledge Base.
+Unzip the [MQTTLib.zip](https://github.com/genexuslabs/mqtt-external-object/releases/latest/download/MQTTLib.zip) file and add the three contained files (BouncyCastle.Crypto.dll, MQTTLib.dll, and MQTTnet.dll ) into your Knowledge Base.
 Make sure you set the property [Extract for .Net Generator](https://wiki.genexus.com/commwiki/servlet/wiki?39501) to **True** for all of these files.

 The MQTT External Object is the one that holds the method for publishing and subscribing to MQTT events.